Adetunji22/Superstore-Sales-Analysis/README.md

 **ABOUT THE DATASETS** :
    the datasets contains 9994 rows and 21 columns containing the sales, profits, discounts and geographical information of customers, and their order details.

+   **OBJECTIVES**

 Our task is to analyse the sales data and identify weak areas and opportunities for superstore to boost business growth. [here](https://www.kaggle.com/datasets/juhi1994/superstore) is the link to the dataset

  **Tools Used**:The dataset is analyzed and visualized using postgresql and tableau.

-The following Business questions was analyzed to give insight about the datasets.
+The following Business questions were analyzed to give insight about the datasets.

 1. **what is the total amount of revenue generated for each category?**